steview-d/bookmarks/TESTING.md

 :four: Numerous issues displaying the site properly with the Safari mobile browser.
 All since fixed, and mostly due to Safari not registering touch events unless the element is a `<div>` or `<a>`.
 Some issues fixed by changing the element, but most by adding `cursor: pointer` CSS to the element to allow Safari to register a touch event.

 ### Console Errors and Warnings
-The app has been checked for errors and warnings within the console.
+The Chrome DevTools console has been used to check for errors and warnings.
 No errors have been found.
 1 warning is present when accessing the ``Premium`` page from the ``Settings`` sidebar.
 The error is
 ```